tibbben/geospatial-visualization/course_description.md

 7. Able to perform basic overlay analysis using GIS.
 8. Able to describe classification in terms of geospatial data and cartography.
 9. Able to perform spatial or categorical joins between two geospatial data sets/layers.
+10. Able to perform site suitability analysis with raster math
-10. Understand map symbolization and map symbol abstraction for geospatial data.
+11. Understand map symbolization and map symbol abstraction for geospatial data.
-11. Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb).
+12. Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb).
-12. Know cartographic standards for the use of fonts in labeling geographic features on a map.
+13. Know cartographic standards for the use of fonts in labeling geographic features on a map.
+14. Able to create print layouts both in GIS software and in graphic design software.
-13. Understand how cartographic elements come together in a map to tell stories.
+14. Understand how cartographic elements come together in a map to tell stories.
-14. Place maps in context of larger storytelling devices.
+15. Place maps in context of larger storytelling devices.
-15. Understand maps as political tools.
+16. Understand maps as political tools.

 ---